FirefoxMetzger/async-tamer/README.md

 ### Implicit Parallelism

-Instead of treating `async/await` as multi-threadded code, we should treat it as code that splits loading and consuming of data.
+Instead of thinking about `async/await` as multi-threadded code, we should think about it as code that splits loading and consuming of data.
 It is aware that input data comes from external systems (DB, socket, filesystem, blob storage, ...), that these external systems are slow, and that programs spend most of their time waiting for data.

 Asyncios (clever) trick is to realize that we can only _execute_ instructions one by one (thank you GIL), but we can _wait_ for any number of external systems in parallel.
-Traditional synchronous code asks for a single piece of data, does nothing while it is being prepared (_busy waiting_), consumes it, and then moves on to ask for the next piece of data.
-Async code requests _all_ the data first, busy waits while it arrives, and then consumes the data one by one without waiting ever again.
-This reduces time spent idle from `sum(load_times)` (sync) to `max(load_times)` (async); a trick known as implicit parallelism.
+Traditional (sync) code asks for a single piece of data, does nothing while it is being prepared (_busy waiting_), consumes it, and then moves on to ask for the next piece of data.
+Async code requests _all_ the data first, _busy waits for everything in parallel_ to arrive, and then consumes the data one by one without waiting ever again.
+This reduces time spent idle from `sum(load_times)` (sync) to `max(load_times)` (async); a trick known as implicit parallelism or - if you are into compilers and how CPUs work instruction-level parallelism.

-Further, if our workload allows processing data out of order, we request all data at the start, busy wait until the first piece arrives, process it, and then either move to the next piece or resume busy waiting until data arrives again.
+Moreover, if our workload allows processing data out of order, we request all data at the start, busy wait until the first piece arrives, process it, and then either move to the next piece or resume busy waiting until data arrives again.
 This way we spend between `min(load_times)` and `max(load_times)` busy waiting,